 2) Medigap is not Medicare Part C

 Medigap is supplemental insurance, while Medicare Part C, known as Medicare Advantage, replaces Original Medicare.
 MA plans generally offer additional benefits such as Rx coverage, dental, and vision.
-However, Medicare Advantage plans usually do not add additional coverage, for instance with the most comprehensive Medigap plan, Plan F, you have first dollar coverage and Medigap will pay your deductible, coinsurance, and excess charges for things like hospitalization, skilled nursing, and hospice care, as well as extending your hospitalization days to 365.
+Medigap works differently: for instance, with Plan G, the most comprehensive Medigap plan available to those new to Medicare, your plan pays the coinsurance and excess charges for things like hospitalization, skilled nursing, and hospice care, and extends your hospitalization coverage by 365 days.
+Plan F once offered similar first-dollar coverage, but it is no longer sold to anyone who became eligible for Medicare on or after January 1, 2020, so Plan G is the plan to focus on today.

-This may seem self-explanatory, but Medigap plans, unlike Medicare Advantage plans which have a do-over period each year, more than likely will not enroll you in a plan after your initial period if you have preexisting conditions.
-This is not a blanketed statement, as three or four states have laws that allow you to enroll regardless of medical underwriting.
-There is also a special Medigap enrollment period, for those who will typically qualify for guaranteed enrollment if special circumstance, such as your retirement health plan ends.
-To be on the safe side, enroll as soon as you become eligible for Medicare Part B enroll in Medigap -if that is the route you choose to go.
+Medigap plans, unlike Medicare Advantage plans, can turn you down if you apply after your initial open enrollment period if you have preexisting conditions.
+There are exceptions 1) a special Medigap enrollment period for those who qualify for guaranteed enrollment under certain circumstances, such as when your retirement health plan ends.
+2) Some states like New York and Conn allow you to enroll in Medigap year round.
+Check out our guide to Medicare enrollment periods breaks them all down.
+To be on the safe side, enroll in Medigap as soon as you become eligible for Medicare Part B, if that is the route you choose to go.

 4) You’ll Need a Separate Rx Plan with Medigap

-Even though Medigap offers a lot of extended coverage this does not bleed over to prescription coverage.
+Even though Medigap offers a lot of extended coverage, this does not carry over to prescription coverage.
 Medicare Part D, otherwise known as a Prescription Drug Plan, is separate from Original Medicare and therefore separate from Medigap.
-Remember to choose a plan that covers all or the majority of the prescriptions you take now.
+Recent rules also added an annual out-of-pocket cap ($2,100) on what you pay for covered drugs, so a Part D plan now protects you from runaway prescription costs.
+Remember to choose a plan that covers all or the majority of the prescriptions you take now, and see our step-by-step guide to enrolling in Part D for help.

 To learn more about Medigap call 800-930-7956 or contact Senior65.com.